The complete home improvement magazine

 Make a statement in the garden with a contemporary pod that’s perfect for entertaining in inclement weather.

-This Deluxe Summer House Sphere by Farmer’s Cottage at John Lewis is made from waterproof laminated pine with bronze-tinted windows to reflect glare, a stainless-steel roof that reflects heat to keep the interior cool, and a sliding door so that the capsule is fully sealed.
+This Delux Summer House Sphere by Farmer’s Cottage at John Lewis is made from waterproof laminated pine with bronze-tinted windows to reflect glare, a stainless-steel roof that reflects heat to keep the interior cool, and a sliding door so that the capsule is fully sealed.

 It might have the look of a place to keep stray lambs warm, but this is a sophisticated new take on a shepherd’s hut.